Stay Smart. Look for the CA Label.

 d) 864.1 - 868.1 MHz

 Conforming to the DECT standard

 * FRS walkie-talkies (US standard Family Radio System) operating within frequency bands from 462 to 468 MHz, for example, are for export use only

 Technical specifications for cordless phones and walkie-talkies used in Hong Kong

-All walkie-talkies and cordless phones approved for use in Hong Kong must meet technical specifications by the Communications Authority in relation to these areas:
+All walkie-talkies and cordless phones approved for use in Hong Kong must meet technical specifications prescribed by the CA in relation to these areas:

 - Prevention of interference

 - Connection of cordless phones to public networks

 - Certification of telecom equipment exempted from licensing (See Table One) is a voluntary scheme